Bob Zellner: Early life and education

 John Robert Zellner was born to James Abraham Zellner and Ruby Hardy Zellner on April 5, 1939, in Jay, Florida.
-His relatives were involved in the Ku Klux Klan (KKK) and his father and grandfather were members.
-Zellner's father organized for the white supremacist group but eventually left the Klan after supporting Jewish resistance in German-occupied Europe during World War II.
+He was named after his godfather and the officiant at his parents' wedding, Bob Jones Sr. His relatives were involved in the Ku Klux Klan (KKK) and his father and grandfather were members.
+Zellner's father organized for the white supremacist group but eventually left the Klan after supporting Jewish resistance in Nazi dominated eastern Europe during the 1930s, prior to World War II.
+A pivotal experience was traveling through Russia with a Black gospel group while evangelizing.
 After James left the KKK, Zellner's grandparents disowned their son.
 James then became a minister in the Methodist Church.
+James was one of the few preachers in the South who supported the civil rights movement and many churches refused to allow him to preach over his views on integration.

 Zellner was educated at W. S. Neal High School in Brewton, Alabama, and Murphy High School where he graduated in 1957.
 He attended Huntingdon College, which was at the time an all-white school.
 While a senior there he researched "solutions to racial problems in the South" as a sociology assignment.
 For the paper Zellner and four others wanted to interview civil rights activists Martin Luther King Jr. and Ralph Abernathy.
 They told their professor they planned to visit King and Abernathy at the Montgomery Improvement Association (MIA).
 He responded by suggesting they visit the library or conduct field research through the KKK or white citizens' council, and told the five it "won't be necessary" to study multiple points of view in the issue of race.
 The five disregarded his instructions and discussed civil rights with students at the Alabama State College for Negroes and visited the MIA's offices.
 The group ended up interviewing King, Rosa Parks, and E. D. Nixon, catalyzing Zellner's interest in the civil rights movement.
 The white community did not approve, and Zellner had crosses burned outside his dorm by the KKK, the school suggested his expulsion, and the Attorney General of Alabama accused him of communism.
 Zellner's interest in the movement grew, and he helped Freedom Riders who were under attack by white supremacists in May 1961.
 Zellner graduated from Huntingdon with a degree in psychology and sociology later that year.
 Zellner later studied for a summer at the Highlander Folk School and two years at Brandeis University but did not graduate.

 Through his meetings over civil rights Zellner had been introduced to the Student Nonviolent Coordinating Committee (SNCC), a student-led civil rights organization.
 He was contacted by Anne Braden and soon hired to "conduct outreach to whites", becoming a formal volunteer on September 11, 1961.
 He was SNCC's first and, for the first year he worked, only white field secretary.